 All Fitbits have a MEMS 3-axis accelerometer that measures motion patterns to determine your calories burned, distance traveled, and steps taken.
 All but the Zip also monitor sleep quality.

 The One, Flex 2, Charge 2, Alta, Blaze and Surge also contain a vibration motor, which allows it to vibrate when alarms are set to go off.
-The soon-to-be discontinued Fitbit Charge HR offers the same functions as the Charge 2, except for multi-sports and GPS connectivity with a smartphone.
+The now discontinued Fitbit Charge HR (but still available at online retailers) offers the same functions as the Charge 2, except for multi-sports and GPS connectivity with a smartphone.

 The One, Charge 2, Charge HR, Blaze and Surge boast an altimeter that measures stairs (or height) climbed.
 Despite its name the Alta does not include an altimeter.